A Beginner’s Guide to Home Canning Basics

 Freezing

-This one is pretty straight forward, but there are some tips and good information on ways to keep food from losing nutritional value and keeping a nice appearance.
+This one is pretty straightforward, but there are some tips and good information on ways to keep food from losing nutritional value and keeping a nice appearance.
 I usually freeze strawberries, bananas, and other fruits.
+This preservation method is a great idea if you want to save the fruits of your harvest (literally) without needing to use one of the other canning methods.

 - The Science of Freezing Foods